Everything You Need to Know About Traveling Green

 Unplug small appliances

 If no one will be home to use the toaster then there is no point in leaving it plugged in.
-Leaving lamps, televisions, coffee makers and even the microwave plugged is wasteful.
+Leaving lamps, televisions, coffee makers and even the microwave plugged are wasteful.
 Believe it or not, unplugging small and larger appliances conserves energy and saves on electricity costs since many appliances consume power even when they’re not on.

 Minimize your carbon footprint